FANet: A Feedback Attention Network for Improved Biomedical Image Segmentation: Introduction

 \section{Introduction}

 \IEEEPARstart{I}MAGE segmentation is one of the most studied problems in computer vision, where the main goal is to classify each pixel of an image to a specific class instance.
-This can either be a pixel of arbitrary objects such as cars or humans and pixels of healthy and sick medical findings.
-Substantial progresses has been made in imaging modalities such as X-ray, Computerized Tomography (CT), Magnetic Resonance Imaging (MRI), endoscopy imaging, fundus imaging, Electron Microscopy (EM), and histology imaging.
-While \ac{ML} methods provide improved performance over the traditional computer vision methods, most of them require ground truth labels from domain experts, which comes with some challenges.
-For example, due to the poor image quality of most biomedical imaging data, expert interpretations can be affected.
-Moreover, complex and irregular shapes of the object-of-interest in these imaging data, such as cell nuclei in EM, can pose challenges for model training.
-Although it is difficult to address these biases and provide sample-specific priors, designing a model that is capable of pruning and self-rectification for each sample during training can help to improve model performance.
+This can either be pixels of any arbitrary objects such as cars or humans in natural scene data~\cite{chen2017deeplab}, satellite data in remote sensing~\cite{sun2021research, he2021dabnet}, or pixels of cancerous area or cells in biomedical imaging data~\cite{cardona2010integrated}.
+Substantial progress has been made in biomedical imaging due to which various modalities such as X-ray, Computerized Tomography (CT), Magnetic Resonance Imaging (MRI), endoscopy imaging, fundus imaging, Electron Microscopy (EM), and histology imaging exists.
+While \ac{ML} methods usually provide improved performance over traditional computer vision methods, most of them require ground truth labels from domain experts, which are often scarce and may not represent enough variability in biomedical imaging data.
+This can affect \ac{ML} models resulting in only sub-optimal predictions.
+Furthermore, existing methods for semantic segmentation are based on a single-step prediction process that does not allow them to rectify their own predicted segmentation masks.
+Thus, these networks are constrained to only one set of learned weights that may not be enough to capture inter- and intra-class differences present in biomedical imaging data.
+In this work, we introduce an iterative approach that can refine the segmentation masks from previous mask predictions in a few iterative steps.
+This iteration process enables the network to steer towards the improved feature representation by taking advantage of subsequent attention mechanisms from previous mask, unlike classically used one-step segmentation methods~\cite{ronneberger2015u,chen2017deeplab}.
+Thus, aggregating these results over a few iterations provides improved segmentation masks (see illustration in Figure~\ref{fig:fig0-examplary}).